Security News

 We welcome open-source collaborators.
 If you want to report a bug or request a feature, open an Issue.
 We also encourage users to implement the requested feature / bug fix and submit a Pull Request.

-If you use ChainForge for research purposes, or build upon the source code, we ask that you cite our arXiv pre-print in any related publications.
+If you use ChainForge for research purposes, whether by building upon the source code or investigating LLM behavior using the tool, we ask that you cite our CHI research paper in any related publications.
 The BibTeX you can use is:

 title={ChainForge: A Visual Toolkit for Prompt Engineering and LLM Hypothesis Testing},